AriciaLima/personal-budget-manager/docs/README.md

 ---

-## 🧩 Project Structure

-personal-budget-manager/
-│── index.html
-│── style.css
-│── script.js
-│
-├── assets/
-│ ├── icons/
-│ └── images/
-│
-└── docs/
-└── README.md

----

 ## 🎯 Goals of This Project

 This application was developed as a practical exercise to consolidate knowledge in:
 - DOM manipulation
 - LocalStorage
 - Modular JavaScript
 - Event handling
 - API fetching
 - UI/UX improvements
 - Clean file organization and best practices

 It is intentionally designed to grow over time, allowing future additions such as charts, statistics, authentication, cloud storage, or a backend.